Membership Policy (02/2019)

 We contact parents (by phone or email) if a space becomes available, approximately half a term before their child is due to start.

 Our waiting lists often exceed the number of spaces available and so we are not always able to offer a place.
-A child that does not obtain a place in one section will be held our waiting list for the next age group.
+A child that does not obtain a place in one section will be held on our waiting list for the next age group.
 There is no need to reapply for each section.

 If you wish to join our waiting list, please complete the Application Form.